davidde/gatsby-theme-simpwa/README.md

 ## \<Layout> component
 The parent component that enables its 3 children components to work properly.

-Props:
+Optional props:
   - **theme**: The theme to use for your app: 'light', 'dark' or 'joy'.
+Default 'joy'.
   - **leftActive**: *Bool* (not string) indicating whether the left sidebar should be active on first load.
+Default true.
   - **rightActive**: *Bool* (not string) indicating whether the right sidebar should be active on first load.
+Default true.
   - **mutex**: *Bool* (not string) indicating whether the sidebars should mutually exclude each other from being active.
+Default false.
   - **sidestrip**: String indicating the status of the small hoverable strip at the edge of the screen: 'on', 'hidden', 'off', 'off-touchscreens'.
+Default 'off-touchscreens'.

 **NOTE:**
 The Layout component's props are initialisation props.
 They will not trigger a rerender on subsequent updates, since they are immediately written to state.
-If you do not specify a prop, its state will default to the value set for it in the stylesheet's variables.

 ## \<MainView> component
 The main content of your app.
 Should be a direct descendant of `<Layout>`.